A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems: The LD-Framework

 \section{The LD-Framework}

 Motivated by the challenges identified in Section~\ref{sec:challenges}, this section presents the \emph{LD-framework}, a learning-driven architecture for reliable DC arc-fault detection in residential PV-BESS systems, as shown in Figure~\ref{fig:method_overview}.
 At the device level, each PV-BESS inverter hosts a lightweight AFCI detection stack.
 The on-device module \emph{LD-Spec} performs real-time frequency-domain arc detection using high-speed current measurements acquired through current transformers (CTs) and conditioning circuits.
 LD-Spec is the result of an offline data acquisition and training pipeline.
 Controlled arc-generation platforms and automated testing equipment are used to construct high-quality labeled datasets under laboratory conditions, establishing strong baseline separability between arc and non-arc spectral patterns before field deployment.
 Within this environment, \emph{LD-Align} performs cross-converter representation alignment to preserve arc-relevant spectral structure under hardware-induced distribution shifts.
-Meanwhile, a lightweight monitoring mechanism tracks operating-regime statistics and distributional shifts caused by installation-specific factors such as PV array configuration, cable impedance, filtering characteristics, and environmental variation.
-A cloud knowledge center aggregates spectral features, regime indicators, and evolution traces from deployed devices. \emph{LD-Adapt} then detects emerging operating regimes and updates models through controlled cloud-device evolution.
+Meanwhile, a cloud knowledge center aggregates spectral features, operating condition indicators, and evolution traces from deployed devices. \emph{LD-Adapt} then detects emerging operating conditions and updates models through controlled cloud-device evolution.
 Updated models or calibration parameters are subsequently delivered to field devices via OTA deployment.

 Through this coordinated cloud-device operation, the LD-framework forms an adaptive feedback learning loop in which individual devices evolve locally while benefiting from fleet-level knowledge sharing.
 This design transforms arc-fault detection from a static laboratory classifier into a \emph{maintainable, transferable, and deployment-ready} capability capable of sustaining reliable AFCI protection under hardware diversity and long-term operational drift.